belzebuu/GroupFormation/README.md

 ## Data

 Input data are to be collected in an Excel file containing the sheets and format described below.
-An example that you can use as starting point can be found in `data/example/data.xlsx`.
+An example of input data is available `data/example/data.xlsx`.

 #### students